iamsiriil/c_cnslib/strlib/README.md

 ### [memchr](https://github.com/iamsiriil/c_myclib/wiki/memchr)

-The function memchr, searches the fist n bites of string s for character c.
+The function memchr, searches the fist $$n$$ bites of string s for character c.
 It either returns a void pointer to the first instance of c, or NULL, if the character is not found.

 ```c
 void  ml_memchr(const void *s, int c, size_t n);